pdimens/harpy/Getting_Started/Guides/software_environments.md

 explanation of what/why and the tradeoffs between either approach so you can decide for yourself which makes more sense to use.

-### TL;DR
-- container is more likely to work on all systems, but much slower
-- conda is quicker and better for troubleshooting, but may have unexpected errors

 ## What Harpy Provides
 An conda-based installation of Harpy provides only the minimal set of